Saltzshaker/super-sad-autocomplete/README.md

 Big thanks to all of the teachers and students at SFPC, and to all those who contributed their sad googles!

+Special thanks:

+Melanie Hoff, for giving me confidence to spam the crowds for their googles + ever thoughtful support & feedback Nabil Hassein, for helping get this thing online!
+Everest Pipkin, for helping me do a mini-scrape of Google’s saddest autocomplete entries in the final hours

 ## Contact
 If you have questions or concerns about any of the content on this page, you can contact me at essaltz@gmail.com